TeamFAPS/PSVita-RE-tools/README.md

 # PS Vita Reverse Engineering Tools
-by @dots-tb and @CelesteBlue-dev (and other devs if they add their tools there)
+by FAPS Team (and other developers if they add their tools there)

 Every tool provided here will be licensed under GPLv3.0 unless stated otherwise.